1993 Houston Astros season: April—May

+For Opening Day, April 5, the Astros hosted the Philadelphia Phillies.
+Right-hander Doug Drabek made his first Opening Day start on the mound for Houston, while Philadelphia countered with southpaw Terry Mulholland.
+Drabek and Mulholland fabricated a pitchers' duel; however, Mulholland distinguished himself as the winner in a 3–1 Phillies' triumph.
+He surrendered just an unearned run in a four-hit complete game effort, while Drabek tossed eight frames, charged with two of the runs.

 Astros starter Doug Drabek crushed the game-winning home run off reliever Pedro Martínez on May 16, a solo home run in the bottom of the seventh inning.
 He helped himself to his fourth win of the season as Houston prevailed over the Los Angeles Dodgers.
 Drabek stuck out nine and allowed both runs as earned on the way to tossing 7 2/3 solid innings.

+For the month of May, Bagwell agglomerated a .412 batting average / .467 on-base percentage (OBP) / .676 slugging percentage (SLG) / 1.143 on-base plus slugging percentage (OPS).
+Over 27 games, he totaled 42 hits, 22 runs, 6 doubles, 7 home runs, 25 RBI and 69 total bases.
+Thus, he received NL Player of the Month honors, his first such honor.
+Bagwell succeeded Kevin Bass during June 1986 as the most recent Astro to win the award.

 June

 In the Astros' first-ever road trip to face the Colorado Rockies on June 12, they took a 7–0 lead only to wind up losing the game, 14–11.

 On June 22, Jeff Bagwell homered, doubled, and singled, driving in two runs in a 5–1 victory over Los Angeles.
 He also scored twice, including stealing home.
 Meanwhile, each run the Astros scored was unearned.

+For the month of June, right-hander Darryl Kile posted a 5–0 win–loss record (W–L), 1.15 earned run average (ERA), one complete game and 23 strikeouts.
+Kile won all five appearances (including four starts), surrendered 26 hits and 1.1.194 walks plus hits per inning pitched (WHIP).
+Hence, Kile was named NL Pitcher of the Month for the first time.
+Kile became the first Astro so recognized since Danny Darwin in July 1990.